 - These should be sub-topics of your primary keyword topic.

-- These should include the keywords of your secondary content topics (mid-tail keywords).
+- These should include your secondary content topics (mid-tail keywords).

 Keyword use in the H3 tag

-- Make sure you have a few H3 tags for each H2 tag.
+- Make sure you have a few H3 tags for each H2 identification.

 - These should be sub-topics of your secondary keyword topic.